TURNING COLDER INTO THE NEW YEAR

 SATURDAY: N 10-20 MPH

-TODAY: Overcast again.
+AFTERNOON: Overcast again.
 An icy mist or flakes possible...
-A dusting possible.
+Maybe a dusting.
 HIGH: 31

 NEW YEAR’S EVE: Broken clouds.
 Turning blustery.
 Single digit chills late.
 MIDNIGHT: 22 LOW: 15